aburrell/apexpy/docs/installation.rst

     pip install apexpy

-On Linux this will build apexpy from source, which requires a fortran compiler (e.g. gfortran).
+On Linux this will build apexpy from source, which requires a fortran compiler such as gfortran.

 The package has been tested with the following setups (others might work, too):